AnnieCannons/countries-app-instructions/version-2/README.md

 3. **View Count data**
     - As a user, when I open a country's page, I should be able to see how many times the user has viewed this country.
     - Every time I view a country's page, its view count should go up by 1.

+## 💎 Demo

+Here's what the finished Version 2 will look like in the browser: https://countries-app-version-2.netlify.app/

 ## 🔗 Resources